arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 restore it because when restoring a hot backup, the original database format is restored as it was at time of the backup.

+#### VelocyStream protocol removed

+ArangoDB's own bi-directional asynchronous binary protocol VelocyStream is no longer supported.
+You can no longer specify any scheme starting with `vst` in the `--server.endpoint` startup option.

+VelocyPack remains as the internally used binary storage format and you can continue to use it in transport over the HTTP protocol, as well as use JSON over the HTTP protocol.

 ## In-memory cache subsystem

 By default, the in-memory cache subsystem uses up to 95% of its configured